forcedotcom/ServiceSDK-Android/README.md

-# ServiceSDK-Android
+# Reference Documentation for the Android Service SDK
-This repo is for the Android version of the Salesforce Service SDK
+To see the reference documentation, go [here](http://forcedotcom.github.io/ServiceSDK-Android/).